Share This!

 Reward Their Work

-A great example is if they lose five pounds after a month of dedication, they can go to an ice cream parlor and get their favorite flavor.
-If they want to remain consistent with their hard work, take them to their favorite clothing store and buy them that t-shirt they’ve been wanting.
+Provide incentives such as gift cards, movie tickets, or other rewards for achieving fitness goals or attending a certain number of workout sessions.
+You could also create a points system where they earn points for each workout that can be redeemed for rewards.
+For example, when they remain consistent with their hard work, take them to their favorite clothing store and buy them that t-shirt they’ve been wanting.
 It’s all about them feeling valid in their efforts, and rewarding them keeps them focused.

-Motivate your teenager, make exercise fun, and reward their work.
+Motivate and educate your teenager, make exercise fun, involve their friends, set goals, reward their work, and lead by example.
 These are some of the tips that can help teenagers become more active.
 By getting active and disciplined, they acquire many skills that will help them navigate through life.

 To a Fitter Healthier You,